-b.
 Doctrines Disapproved

 The Bible teaches and demands doctrinal agreement and speaks of it as "The pillar and ground of truth" (I Tim.
 3:15.
 4:13).
 In Ephesians 4, Paul stresses the unity of the Church of God and gives further emphasis in verse 15: "That we be no longer children, tossed to and fro and carried about with every wind of doctrine."
 The apostle admonishes the Corinthians, that they "All speak the same thing and that there be no divisions among them" (I Cor.
 1:10).
 In I Tim.
 6:3-5, Paul gives a stem judgment.
-"If any man teach otherwise and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; he is proud knowing nothing, but doting about questions and strifes of words, whereof cometh envy, strife, railings, evil surmising, perverse disputings of men of corrupt minds and destitute of the truth, supposing that gain is godliness; from such withdraw thyself."
+"If any man teach otherwise and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; he is proud knowing nothing, but doting about questions and strife's of words, where of cometh envy, strife, railings, evil surmising, perverse disputings of men of corrupt minds and destitute of the truth, supposing that gain is godliness; from such withdraw thyself."
 Unity in doctrine then is evidently regarded as of the greatest importance to the well-being of the Church.
 Unity in doctrine, therefore, involves the confession of a common dogma.
-Dogma is defined as "Church proclamation, so far as it really agrees with the Bible as the Word of God."
-Therefore, anyone who teaches doctrine contrary to the dogma of the Church Of God In Christ should be dealt with according to Titus 3:10 receive Christ as Saviour during the Millennium and under circumstances more favorable than those of today.
-This is contrary to the teachings in Psalms 9.17.
-Gal 5:19-21, John 5:28-29.
-Hebrews 9:27.
+Dogma is defined as "Church proclamation, as far as it really agrees with the Bible as the Word of God."
+Therefore, anyone who teaches doctrine contrary to the dogma of the Church Of God In Christ should be dealt with according to Titus 3:10